Chinese Buddhism: The development of a Chinese Buddhism

 During the Tang dynasty, the monk Xuanzang (602–664) journeyed to India and back and wrote extensive and detailed reports of his findings, which have subsequently become important for the study of India during this period.
 Xuanzang also brought back many Buddhist texts and led a group of translators responsible for many influential Chinese translations of classic Buddhist works.
 His efforts led to the establishment of the idealistic Yogachara (Consciousness-only) tradition in East Asia.

 The Tang era was a period of significant development for Buddhism in China.
 During this time, a sinicized Buddhism was widely accepted and practiced throughout the empire, with many monasteries and temples.
 The religion was popular with all social classes and was influential on Chinese culture, having more followers than Taoism.
 Buddhist themes can be found in much of the literature of this period, such as in the works of famous poets such as Wang Wei (701–761) and Bo Juyi (772–846).
 Artistic complexes from this period, such as the Longmen Grottoes, also attest to the artistic expression of Chinese Buddhism during this era.

 A well-known proponent of the religion during the Tang era was Empress Wu Zetian, who is known for her promotion of the Longmen cave complex.
 She also depicted herself as a bodhisattva.

-The next important event in the history of Chinese Buddhism was the arrival of Subhakarasimha, Vajrabodhi, and Amoghavajra, and their establishment of Chinese Esoteric Buddhism from 716 to 720, during the reign of Emperor Xuanzong of Tang.
+The next important event in the history of Chinese Buddhism was the arrival of Subhakarasimha, Vajrabodhi, and Amoghavajra, and their establishment of Zhenyan Buddhism (or Chinese Esoteric Buddhism) from 716 to 720, during the reign of Emperor Xuanzong of Tang.
 This Chinese form of Vajrayana Buddhism now became popular with the elites, and by the time of Emperor Daizong of Tang, its influence among the upper classes was significant.

 The Great Anti-Buddhist Persecution (841–845) under Emperor Wuzong of Tang greatly impacted and weakened the Buddhist institutions in China.
 Perhaps the main reason for this persecution was the Chinese state's need for taxes and wealth.